Eutelsat I F-1: Launch

 ECS-1 was launched by Arianespace, using an Ariane 1 launch vehicle, flight number L06.
 The launch took place at 11:59:03 UTC on 16 June 1983, from ELA-1 at Centre Spatial Guyanais, at Kourou, French Guiana.
 Successfully deployed into geostationary transfer orbit (GTO), ECS-1 raised itself into an operational geostationary orbit using its apogee motor.

 Mission

 Following commissioning operations conducted by the European Space Agency (ESA) at a longitude of 10° East, the satellite was moved to its operational orbital position at 13° East, entering service on 12 October 1983.
 After five years in service, Eutelsat I F-1 was replaced by the newly launched Eutelsat I F-4.
 For the next three years it covered a new slot at 16° East until the launch of Eutelsat II F-3.
 After brief operations at 17.5° and 25.5° between 1991 and 1993, the satellite was moved to 48° East for most of its last three years of service.
-Between February and March 1996, the spacecraft was moved to 36° West, where it remained until November 1996.
+Between February and March 1996, the spacecraft was moved to 36° East, where it remained until November 1996.
 The satellite was decommissioned in December 1996; leaving geosynchronous orbit on 11 December 1996 before deactivation on 16 December 1996.
 It is in a graveyard orbit.